Aman-Pinjara/LLTrainer/README.md

 # lltrainer

-Flutter project related to practicing the last layer algorithms in speed cubing.
+Last Layer Trainer App to practicing the last layer algorithms which is the Last step in Solving rubiks Cube.

 ## About Project